ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/ome-advanced-expiration.md

 # Office 365 Advanced Message Encryption - message expiration

-Office 365 Advanced Message Encryption is available additions to Office 365 Message Encryption in certain subscriptions.
-Advanced Message Encryption is included in [Microsoft 365 Enterprise](https://www.microsoft.com/microsoft-365/enterprise/home), Office 365 Enterprise E5, and Office 365 Education A5.
-If your organization has an Office 365 subscription that does not include Office 365 Advanced Message Encryption, you can potentially purchase Advanced Message Encryption as an add-on.
-For more information, see [Carolyn/Samson, I need a page](https://products.office.com/) and the [Message Policy and Compliance](https://docs.microsoft.com/en-us/office365/servicedescriptions/exchange-online-service-description/message-policy-and-compliance).
-Make sure your organization is using the latest version of Office 365 ProPlus on Windows or Mac to take full advantage of Advanced Message Encryption.
+Office 365 Advanced Message Encryption is available on top of Office 365 Message Encryption in certain subscriptions.
+Advanced Message Encryption is included in [Microsoft 365 Enterprise E5](https://www.microsoft.com/microsoft-365/enterprise/home), Office 365 Enterprise E5, and Office 365 Education A5.
+If your organization has an Office 365 subscription that does not include Office 365 Advanced Message Encryption, you can purchase Advanced Message Encryption as an add-on with E5 Compliance of the Advanced Compliance SKU.

 You can use message expiration on emails that your users send to recipients who use the OME Portal to access encrypted emails.
 Recipients outside of Office 365 are directed to the OME Portal when they receive encrypted email.
 In addition, you can force recipients in other Office 365 organizations to use the OME portal to view and reply to encrypted emails sent by your organization by using Windows Powershell.
 For information on how to do this, see [Ensure all external recipients use the OME Portal to read encrypted mail](manage-office-365-message-encryption.md#ensure-all-external-recipients-use-the-ome-portal-to-read-encrypted-mail).